-This appeal process is as follows:
+This appeal process is as follows

-- Within three (3) school business days of student being expelled, the parent(s) must submit a written appeal to the Perot Family Headmaster with verification of receipt by the Perot Family Headmaster. - Within three (3) school business days from receipt of the written appeal, the Perot Family Headmaster will submit a written notice of receipt of parent(s)'s request to appeal. - A final response to the appeal will be submitted within five (5) school business days of the Perot Family Headmaster's notice of receipt of the written appeal.
+- Within three (3) school business days of student being expelled, the parent must submit a written appeal to the Principal requesting a review by the Perot Family Headmaster. - Within three (3) school business days from receipt of the written appeal, the Principal will submit a written notice of receipt of parent's request to appeal. - A final response to the request for appeal will be submitted by the Principal within five (5) school business days granting or denying the appeal